determined-ai/determined/docs/setup-cluster/elasticsearch-logging-backend.rst

  Elasticsearch-backed logging
 ##############################

 It is possible to use Elasticsearch as an alternative to the default logging backend.
-In the past, such configuration was recommended for larger installations, but it is no longer the case.

-Example configuration
+Example configuration:

 .. code:: yaml

    logging:
       type: elastic
       host: "elastic.example.com"
       port: 443
       security:
          username: "elastic-user"
          password: "mypassword"